application Deadline: July 19, 2019, 11:59 PM ET

-PSCR hosted an informational webinar on Wednesday, May 22, at 12:30 P.M.
-ET/10:30 A.M.
-MT.
-A federal program officer guided potential applicants through important submission criteria and considerations, and answered participant questions.
-To view the webinar recording, click this link.
+NOW AVAILABLE: listen to and view the recording of an informational webinar guiding potential applicants through important submission criteria and considerations.
+Q&A with the Federal Program Officer was also recorded.
+To access, click this link.
 NOTE: you will be prompted to enter your name and email address.

 need for research

 The Mission Critical Voice Test Equipment grant from NIST PSCR seeks to support R&D around the creation of a simulator system which will enable the necessary testing of Mission Critical Push-to-Talk (MCPTT) technology.
 The simulator will be expected to support standardized MCPTT test cases, and award recipients will be encouraged to write public safety test cases as part of their final deliverables.
 Additional research goals may include the testing of Mission Critical Data and Mission Critical Video.